dxkyy/welcome.djs/README.md

 ---

 Lets get started by setting up our project using [wokgen](https://npmjs.com/package/wokgen).
-Install wokgen using
+You can install wokgen using

 ```
 npm install -g wokgen